 Also, they might prescribe comfort care, such as IV fluids.

 Addiction is a complex condition.
-Going through medical detox gives specialists a chance to evaluate your situation fully.
-They can work with you to create an individualized care plan that will help you work towards recovery.
+Going through medical detox for alcohol gives specialists a chance to evaluate your situation fully.
+They can work with you to create an individualized care plan that will help you work toward recovery.

 It’s essential to enter a treatment program sober, and detox is the safest and most practical way to get there.
 If you go into your primary treatment program free from alcohol, you have a better chance at long-term sobriety.